Gregory, Michigan: History

 The area was originally settled and occupied by the Halstead Gregory farmstead in Unadilla Township in 1884.
 At the same time, a Jackson branch Grand Trunk Railroad line came through the area and established a depot, which connected from Jackson in the southwest to Pinckney in the northeast.
 A post office first opened on March 14, 1884 with Halstead Gregory serving as the first postmaster.
 He also built a general store near the train depot.
 The post office has remained in operation ever since and is currently located at 114 East M-36 in the center of the community.

 Among the oldest businesses in Gregory, Howlett Brothers Hardware opened in 1894 by Fred and T. Henry Howlett after purchasing tracts of land from the Halstead Gregory farmstead.
 The store itself was actually first constructed in 1864 and moved from nearby Unadilla about 3.0 mi away.
 The business originally served as a mercantile and general store, and it supplied the community with its first indoor plumbing supplies.
-The hardward store has undergone numerous alterations under several owners, but the front entrance and steel door of the original 1864 structure remains intact.
+The hardware store has undergone numerous alterations under several owners, but the front entrance and steel door of the original 1864 structure remains intact.
 It is currently operating under local ownership as the Bramlett Hardware Company at the same location of 164 Main Street.